 - Offered by: Zachary Phillips

-The booth will use an augmented reality sand table to teach students about the concepts of topography, topographic maps, and basic hydrology.
-The booth will be entirely hands-on for attendees to create their own topographies and create digital rainfall.
-I will be prompting attendees with questions throughout their time spent at the booth that will engage them in thinking about the effects of topography on rainfall-runoff and get them thinking about cost-efficient technology as scientific teaching and research tools.
+Exploring the Concepts of Topography in Augmented Reality: We will use an augmented reality sand table to teach the concepts of topography, topographic maps, and basic hydrology!
+You will create your own topographies and digital rainfall!
+During this hands-on activity, pop-up questions will get you thinking about the effects of topography on rainfall-runoff and the benefits of using technology in scientific teaching and research.

 Public Health Outbreak Investigation